-“Innovation doesn’t just turn organisations around.
+“Innovation doesn’t just turn organizations around.
 It becomes a way of life.
 It’s fun.
 It’s invigorating.
 It works.
-With all 10 personas on your side, you can drive creativity through your whole organisation and build your own unique culture of innovation.”
+With all 10 personas on your side, you can drive creativity through your whole organization and build your own unique culture of innovation.”

 It’s important to note these personas are fluid and not inherent personality traits that are permanently attached to only one member of the team – they are available to nearly anyone and people can switch roles, reflecting their multifaceted capabilities.
 “Innovation is ultimately a team sport,” he adds.
 “Get all the roles performing at the top of their game and you’ll generate a positive force for innovation.”